New Statute Bans Non-Compete Provisions in Employment Contracts and Employer Policies

 (d) “No employer may retaliate or threaten to retaliate against an employee” for refusing, failing to comply with, or questioning or asking about a non-compete provision; and

-The legislation defines “non-compete provision” to mean, subject to limited exceptions, “a provision of a written agreement between an employer and an employee that prohibits the employee from being simultaneously or subsequently employed by another person, performing work or providing services for pay for another person, or operating the employee’s own business.”
+The statute defines “non-compete provision” to mean, subject to limited exceptions, “a provision of a written agreement between an employer and an employee that prohibits the employee from being simultaneously or subsequently employed by another person, performing work or providing services for pay for another person, or operating the employee’s own business.”

-The legislation applies to all employers operating in the District of Columbia, except for the District of Columbia government and the United States government.
+The statute applies to all employers operating in the District of Columbia, except for the District of Columbia government and the United States government.
 And it applies to all employees or prospective employees who do or would perform work in the District of Columbia on behalf of an employer, except for certain volunteers, persons working for religious organizations, and babysitters.

 Medical specialists also are not protected by the above-described five main provisions and thus may be subject to non-compete provisions.
 However, they are afforded certain limited procedural protections such as prior written notice.
-The legislation narrowly defines “medical specialist” to mean a licensed medical physician who has completed a medical residency, works “on behalf of an employer engaged primarily in the delivery of medical services,” and is compensated by the employer “at least $250,000 per year.”
+The statute narrowly defines “medical specialist” to mean a licensed medical physician who has completed a medical residency, works “on behalf of an employer engaged primarily in the delivery of medical services,” and is compensated by the employer “at least $250,000 per year.”